MarcelMeurer/PowerShellGallery-OneDrive/readme.md

 Read this on my blog: https://www.sepago.de/blog/onedrive-powershell-module-new-version-with-improved-authentication/

-- Go to: https://apps.dev.microsoft.com and login with your Microsoft Account (MSA) "Add an app" in the category "converged applications"
+- Go to: https://apps.dev.microsoft.com and login with your Microsoft Account (MSA).
+"Add an app" in the category "converged applications"
   ![](https://www.sepago.de/wp-content/uploads/2017/12/oda01.png)

 - Enter a name and press "create"